imfl/beautiful-jekyll/investment-strategies/index.md

 *Detecting which stage Hong Kong economy is in using Hidden Markov Model (HMM).*

+- For the R code and related data for HMM, click here (GitHub).

 ## A Sector Rotation Trading Strategy

 We design and implement a sector rotation trading strategy in Hong Kong Stock Market.